DJ Khaled Threw His Son a 1st Birthday Party That's Bigger and Better Than Any You'll Ever Have

 Needless to say, this party was not messing around!

-During the fete, Asahd sat upon his throne as King of the Jungle.
-There were live dancers, who were dressed as jungle animals and a jungle-themed photo booth.
+During the fete, which was presented by Tot Living by Haute Living, Asahd sat upon his throne as King of the Jungle.
+There were live dancers, who were dressed as jungle animals and there was a jungle-themed photo booth.

 Oh and in case there were any on-the-go babies, there was an area called the "baby valet" station, where the kiddos could take a test drive and "drive" around in toy luxury automobiles.